elenheru/polygon_jamming/README.md

 - Press Backspace key to generate new polygon.
 - Press Page Up key to start/stop expansion of polygon.
 - Press Page Down key to start/stop jamming of polygon.
+- Press q key to quit the application.